tidbyt/community/apps/soccermens/README.md

 ## Thanks

-Thanks a lot to a bunch of folks who have worked on these various sports apps.
+Thanks a lot to a bunch of folks who have worked on these various sports apps.  @LunchBox8484 is the original author of many of them.

 ## Screenshot